anchit-chandran/how-to-compsci-msc/README.md

 - **Group Project**: Your group will significantly impact your grade.

 **2024**
-- You are taught fundamental principles that are needed throughout your career across all programming languages, Prof. Ghita is an excellent teacher and her lessons are stimulating additionally.
-Highly recommend covering the entire [w3schools](https://www.w3schools.com/python/default.asp) Python course in anticipation for this course.
-Begin codewars exercises as soon as you feel comfortable thereafter.
+- You will be taught fundamental principles applicable across all programming languages.
+Prof. Ghita is an excellent teacher, and her lessons are engaging.
+I highly recommend completing the entire [w3schools](https://www.w3schools.com/python/default.asp) Python course in preparation for this module.
+Begin Codewars exercises as soon as you feel comfortable.
-- **Group Project**: Meet regularly and ensure your team are excellent communicators; begin early, the workload across courses is heavy and this project should not be left to a later date when you are juggling other course work and preparing for end-of-term tests.
+- **Group Project**: Meet regularly and ensure your team communicates effectively.
+Start early—workload across modules is heavy, and this project should not be left until later when you're also juggling coursework and end-of-term tests.
-- **Exam**: Understand the Python language and its syntax in a code editor (remember indentation!).
-Be prepared to write one line code that would typically be done over several lines to gain the best marks.
+- **Exam**: Ensure you understand Python syntax in a code editor (remember indentation!).
+Be prepared to write concise one-liners for tasks that would typically require multiple lines to maximise marks.

 ### COMP0068 - Computer Architecture and Operating Systems
 **2023**